Month 12, Day 9, Wednesday 3:45 p.m.

 Sebastien grimaced at the reminder of her own struggles with that field of magic.
 If only she could foist the work off onto someone like him.
 She sighed at the thought.
 ‘Even if I could find someone to do it, I couldn’t afford to hire them.’

-If she had five hundred points, she could exchange them for a the tuition on a single University class.
+If she had five hundred points, she could exchange them for tuition on a single University class.
 A quick calculation told Sebastien that if that exchange rate held steady, each point was worth about one silver crown, which was actually a significant amount.

 Sebastien could afford some of the less interesting components and alchemy products, but nothing she particularly needed, and nothing she could resell for a good sum.